hectormiranda8/RUMARINO-Vision-Entry/README.md

 Note: Avoid installing the pip library opencv-python as it has problems with using video.

 Install Alexey's [Darknet](https://github.com/AlexeyAB/darknet).
 Note: Read setup instructions as they show different compilations parameters.
+(CPU flags are also present)

 Download [Yolov3-tiny cfg and weights](https://pjreddie.com/darknet/yolo/).